-- Is unable to perform basic task.
-Can adapt an existing course outline, making 1 slight changes.
-Can make major adaptations to an existing - 2 - course outline, including new objectives.
-Can make up own course outline without any help from outside or without referring to any з - existing outlines.
-Is considered an expert in this area; can advise 4 junior instructors on how to develop outlines that clearly communicate course objectives to the students.
+- Course Objectives Ability to provide clear course objectives and expectations to the students in simple and easy to understand language. - 0 Is unable to perform basic task.
+1 Can adapt an existing course outline, making slight changes.

+2 Can make major adaptations to an existing - course outline, including new objectives.

+3 Can make up own course outline without any help from outside or without referring to any existing outlines.
+Is considered an expert in this area; can advise - junior instructors on how to develop outline that clearly communicate course objectives to the students.